There Was a Father: Home media

 There Was a Father was released on DVD along with Ozu's The Only Son by The Criterion Collection on July 13, 2010.

 In 2011, the BFI released a Region 2 Blu-ray and DVD of the film as a bonus feature on its Dual Format Edition (Blu-ray + DVD) of Equinox Flower.

+In April 2024, the BFI released a Region 2 Blu-ray of the film in a package titled “Two Films by Yasujirō Ozu”.
+This single disc package also contains I_Was_Born,_But....